 A teacher may, in writing to the Registrar, request a review of a decision of their placement on the salary level.
 On receiving a request the Registrar shall forward the request and all relevant material in his or her possession to the chairperson of the Nunavut Educators' Qualification Service.

 The Nunavut Educators' Qualification Service shall review the salary appeal and shall, as soon as practicable after the receipt of the information, confirm or vary the decision of the Registrar.
 The chairperson shall advise the Registrar, in writing, of the decision made and provide written reasons.
 The Registrar shall provide to the teacher the written decision of the Nunavut Educator Qualification Service.
 The decision of the Nunavut Educator Qualification Service is final.

-In addition to a Nunavut teaching certificate, school leaders (principals and vice-principals) in Nunavut must obtain a Certificate of Eligibility as Principal in Nunavut within three years of the start date of their principal or vice-principal job offer.
+In addition to a Nunavut teaching certificate, school leaders (principals and vice-principals) in Nunavut must obtain a Certificate of Eligibility as Principal in Nunavut within four years of the start date of their principal or vice-principal job offer.
 The training required to obtain this certificate provides opportunities to learn about leadership in Nunavut through theory and practical application.

 School leaders are contacted automatically by Educator Development to learn more about the required training.
 For more information, contact EDUKemail@example.com.

 Educator Development will notify the Registrar once you have completed the required training and a Certificate of Eligibility as Principal in Nunavut will be issued.

 If your Certificate of Eligibility as Principal is about to expire, it is your responsibility to renew it by submitting the application form, Professional Development Log, and fee to TeacherRegistrar@gov.nu.ca.